apache/flink/docs/training/etl.zh.md

 {% endhighlight %}

 You might want to do this, for example, after a period of inactivity for a given key.
-You'll see how to use Timers to do this when you learn about `ProcessFunction`s in the tutorial on event-driven applications.
+You'll see how to use Timers to do this when you learn about `ProcessFunction`s in the section on event-driven applications.

 There's also a [State Time-to-Live (TTL)]({% link dev/stream/state/state.zh.md